renatoathaydes/spock-reports/README.md

 `META-INF/services/com.athaydes.spockframework.report.IReportCreator.properties`

-**If you use Gradle**, the above location will not work... the correct location depends on the Gradle version you're using.
+**If you use Grails**, the above location will not work... the correct location depends on the Grails version you're using.
 See the following blog posts by @rdmueller for instructions:

 * [Spock Reports with Grails 2.2](https://rdmueller.github.io/Spock-Reports-with-Grails-2.2/)